astrokota/pomodoro/README.md

 ### Launching the Application
 1. Open a terminal or command prompt.
-2. Navigate to the folder containing the `pomodoro_timer.py` file.
+2. Navigate to the folder containing the `main` file.
 3. Run the script with: